TaliesinDS/STL-manager/docs/DesiredFeatures.md

 Designer alias map curated to avoid collisions; keep minimal early; expand via residual token review.
 Factions remain inline for Phase 1 simplicity; only high-churn large lists (units, designers) externalized.
 No removal of existing canonical tokens without migration plan.

+Vocab Subscriptions (Blocklist‑style Updates)
+- Subscribe to external vocab sources (like uBlock Origin lists): support `vocab/subscriptions.yaml` with one or more sources (name, URL, type: designers/units/franchises/parts, optional branch/tag/ref, checksum/signature, and apply scope).
+- Update flow: "Check for updates" runs a dry‑run to fetch, validate schema, and compute a diff; show a preview grouped by category (designers, units, aliases, legends flags, base profiles) with accept/deny per group.
+- Provenance and safety: store source, version/ref, and checksum on applied rows; changes are gated by conflicts policy (local overrides win), `--min-confidence` where applicable, and never overwrite manual edits unless explicitly allowed.
+- Layering and precedence: builtin → subscribed lists (ordered) → local overrides.
+Local overrides always take precedence and survive updates.
+- Rollback: keep timestamped snapshots and allow one‑click revert to the previous vocab state; write a JSON diff report under `reports/` for traceability.
+- Scheduling: optional background check (e.g., weekly) plus a manual "Update vocab" button in UI.
+- Offline‑first: cache remote sources under `data/vocab_cache/` and only re‑fetch when ref or checksum changes.

+User‑managed Vocab (BYO) — deferred
+- The same updater should support local sources (file/folder paths) so users can curate their own vocab and apply it with the same dry‑run/diff/rollback flow.
+- Manage local sources via `vocab/subscriptions.yaml` entries pointing to paths; keep an “Overrides” folder that is ignored by Git by default.
+- Precedence: local overrides (BYO) > subscribed lists > builtin.
+- Status: parked for later to avoid scope creep; design documented for future implementation.

 Quality & Safety Constraints
 No destructive renames of source files in early phases.